easz/wms-tile-get/Windows.md

-# Note on Windows Platform
+# Installation with Pip on Windows Platform

-### pyenv-win

-It is recommended to use [pyenv-win](https://github.com/pyenv-win/pyenv-win) to install and manage different Python versions on Windows.

 ### GDAL